aboogie24/epoc/README.md

         VPN_AUTH_GROUP
         VPN_AUTH_CONNECT
         ADMIN911_PW=
+5. ./MacOS-install.sh

+See below for individual script usage.
 ```
 This project is to provision tools on a MacBook OS for an EPOC Platform Operator that our team identified necessary for day-to-day ops.